hyperledger/indy-hipe/text/attachments/README.md

 DIDComm messages should be small, as a general rule.
-Just as it's a bad idea to send email messages with multi-GB attachments, it would be bad to send DIDComm messages with that much data inside them.
-Remember, a message is about advancing a protocol; usually that can be done without GB or even MB of JSON fields.
+Just as it's a bad idea to send email messages with multi-GB attachments, it would be bad to send DIDComm messages with huge amounts of data inside them.
+Remember, a message is about advancing a protocol; usually that can be done without gigabytes or even megabytes of JSON fields.
+Remember as well that DIDComm messages may be sent over channels having size constraints tied to the transport--an HTTP POST or Bluetooth or NFC or AMQP payload of more than a few MB may be problematic.

 Size pressures in messaging are likely to come from attached data.
-A good rule of thumb might be not to make DIDComm messages bigger than email messages--any time that more data needs to be attached, use the inclusion by reference technique to allow the data to be fetched separately.
+A good rule of thumb might be not to make DIDComm messages bigger than email or MMS messages--whenever more data needs to be attached, use the inclusion-by-reference technique to allow the data to be fetched separately.

 #### Security Implications